PetterEckerbom/HumidityControl/README.md

 - <u>**Static mode**</u> that is either set to ON/OFF to manually control the fog in the terrarium
 - **<u>Target mode</u>**, when enabled the device will try to make it so the terrarium always is around a certain humidity target
-- **<u>24h Cycle</u>**, Similar to Target but allows you to have different targets for for evening and morning then the rest of the day to allow for a more natural simulation of how humidity is in nature. by default the standard target is 82% while being 92% from 6-8 and 18-20.
+- **<u>24h Cycle</u>**, Similar to Target but allows you to have different targets for for evening and morning then the rest of the day to allow for a more natural simulation of how humidity is in nature.
+By default the standard target is 82% while being 92% from 6-8 and 18-20.

 To change mode and settings you need Admin password which is standard as just "x" and can be changed in the main.ino file